Imaginative Play: Anywhere Artist

 References and Resources

-As a doctoral candidate in the faculty of education at UBC, I am deeply engaged in the theories and research that reinforce and question the significance and importance of unstructured play in healthy child development.
-Teachers and parents interested in learning more about the benefits of imaginative play cited in this post are encouraged to read the following papers:
+I am deeply engaged in the theories and research that reinforce and question the significance and importance of unstructured play in healthy child development.
+Teachers and parents interested in learning more about the benefits of imaginative play cited in this post are encouraged to read the following papers and texts:

 Brown, S. (2009).
 Play: How it shapes the brain, opens the imagination, and invigorates the soul.
-New York, NY: Avery.
+Avery.

 Hakkarainen, P., Brėdikytė, M., Jakkula, K., & Munter, H. (2013).
 Adult play guidance and children’s play development in a narrative play-world.
 European Early Childhood Education Research Journal: Promoting Play for a Better Future, 21(2), 213-225. doi:10.1080/1350293X.2013.789189